-VX1831-1832 Movement for Singers 2 hrs weekly/r credit per semester
+VX1831-1832 Movement for Singers

 2 hrs weekly/1 credit per semester Mr. Patrelle

 Movement and dance designed specifically for opera singers.
 Standard dance styles and forms of the 19th-century repertory will be studied.
 (May be repeated for credit.)